lukechampine/jr/README.md

 `jr` does not support the `@` syntax or colored output of the aforementioned programs.
 I'll add them if someone asks me to.

+`jr` *does* support an alternative parameter syntax: if you pass a single value without a `=`, it will be sent without being enclosed in an object.
+Ideally, you would be able to send multiple values this way (as an array), but Go's jsonrpc package does not support this.

 Installation
 ------------